caspergrl/GT-UX-UI-Dec2022-June2023/15-week/01-lesson.md

 ## 2. Instructor Do: Group Project 2 Presentation Requirements (5 min)

-### Group Project 2 presentations:

-Each presentation will last about 10 minutes.
+## SLIDES 1-3
+Review

+## SLIDE 4
+Review

+## SLIDE 5
+Days 7-8 Presentation Prep
+- Complete a UI case study presentation: UI case study template (found in activities folder).
+- Complete and practice your final presentation.

+## SLIDE 6
+Day 9, each team will give a presentation to class:
-- Each group will receive 5 to 10 minutes of constructive feedback.
+- Presentations will be 10 minutes long.

-### Presentation requirements:
+- All groups must present their design process.
+- Each team member should present an equal share of the work.

+## SLIDE 7
+Review

+## SLIDE 8
+Your presentation should describe:
+- The overall concept
+- Your team's UX and UI design process
+- The motivation and your user
+- The problem being solved
+- The solution you created
+- A demonstration of your high-fi prototype
+- Directions for future development

+## SLIDE 9
 Presentations should be in Google Slides.
-Prototypes should be built in Adobe XD or InVision.
+Prototypes should be built in Figma, Adobe XD or InVision.

+## SLIDE 10
-- A presentation should have 10 to 15 slides, last no more than 15 minutes, and contain no font smaller than 18 points.
+- A presentation should have 10 to 15 slides, last no more than 15 minutes, and contain no font smaller than 14 points.

+## SLIDE 11
 ### Make sure to:

 - Set up the problem.